Home » Rome »

 We recommend a three-hour guided tour, which provides skip-the-line access to the three most magnificent sites in the Vatican City – Sistine Chapel, Vatican Museums, and St Peter’s Basilica.

-Ticket prices may vary depending on the maximum number of people allowed in the tour (from a maximum of 8 to 40 people) and the time of the tour.
+Ticket prices may vary depending on the maximum number of people allowed on the tour (from 8 to 40 people) and the tour time.

 This tour is not wheelchair accessible.